US CYBER GAMES®

 US Cyber Open CTF and Combine Invitational

-This FREE competition offers candidates aged 18 - 24 the opportunity to compete in an online competition for the chance to be one of the 120 cyber athletes to receive an invitation to the US Cyber Combine Invitational.
+This FREE competition offers candidates aged 18 - 24 the opportunity to compete in an online competition and the chance to receive an invitation to the US Cyber Combine.

 The goal of the US Cyber Open is to attract all levels of athletes so that coaches can easily scout top talent and invite them to the Combine where they will receive training and be scored in more depth to determine aptitude and potential.

-Finishers will receive a digital badge showing they completed the Season II US Cyber Open.
+Finishers will receive a digital badge showing they completed the Season III US Cyber Open.
 This badge can be used on social media profiles and resumes.

-The top 120 athletes will be invited to continue in the US Cyber Combine Invitational.
+Strong finishers may be invited to the US Cyber Combine.
 Scores alone won't confirm an invite to the US Cyber Combine--your application matters most.

-This Combine Invitational is similar to a sports Combine in which the athletes will undergo a cyber aptitude evaluation, interview with multiple coaches, train weekly in cybersecurity skills, and compete in an advanced CTF to build their portfolio for the US Cyber Team Draft.
+The US Cyber Combine Invitational is similar to a sports combine in which athletes will undergo a cyber aptitude evaluation, interview with multiple coaches, train weekly in cybersecurity skills, and compete in an advanced CTF to build their portfolio for the US Cyber Team Draft.

 At this level of competition, we’re separating the GOAT (greatest of all time) from the good.
 We’ll put athletes through the same tests and trials top companies and the government use in their hiring process.

-This Combine is designed to test you, but also to provide the top athletes a unique experience to hear from leading experts in their field.
+The US Cyber Combine is designed to test you, but also to provide top athletes with a unique experience to hear from leading experts in their field.
 The selected coaching staff will use this time to get to know each athlete to understand their skills and competencies.

 Each week, the coaches will provide virtual instruction and challenges to help strengthen your skills.
 We expect athletes to contribute 4-8 hours of practice each week.
 In return, we are seeking training partners to provide benefits such as vouchers for certifications along the way.